naccr/tokenex-iframe-issue/README.md

    3. Click load
    4. Field with **pan was not loaded from tokenex, and there is error in network**

-Passed tokenex iframe config can be found in console:
+Passed tokenex iframe config can be found in console (difference in `origin: https://naccr.github.io,file://`):
 ```json
 {
   "origin": "https://naccr.github.io,file://",